CousinoMath/blog/blog/einstein-godel-holt.md

+## Preamble ##

+It's incredibly frustrating to see beauty where others do not.
+This isolation is one of the main problems about studying mathematics.
+Whenever I answer the question &ldquo;What do you do?&rdquo;, I expect my answer to immediately kill this line of discussion.
+Not only do people have little idea about what I do, they *hate* what I do.
+This is the isolation: what I love, others loathe.
+Where I see deep, rich beauty, others cannot avert their eyes fast enough.
+This is why attempts to popularize mathematics interest me.
+They offer me an opportunity to connect with others, and those I love, over my life&rsquo;s passion.

+# When Einstein Walked with G&ouml;del #

+This book by Jim Holt is the best popularization of mathematics that I have yet read.
+Not only is it approachable, but it does so while diving deep into the mathematics.
+The fact that the average reader will miss some of the finer points is alleviated by the fact that they are engaged.
+(Granted, this might be helped with an audiobook, as the listeners complete attention isn&rsquo;t required.)

 0. Collection of essays, cocktail party chat with a few marks on a napkin.
 1. When Einstein Walked with Gödel